Have you ever wondered why Google keeps pumping out algorithm updates?

 Going back even further, Google made a number of changes in 2000, including the launch of the Google toolbar and a significant tweak known as “Google Dance.”

 However, as far as SEO’s impact on business websites is concerned, those updates didn’t have much impact on search results.

 If you want to be up-to-date on these algorithm changes, you can review the entire history of Google’s algorithm changes.

 Google needs large volumes of data to be able to make better decisions for any rank tracker.
 The more relevant results people get when they search for a specific keyword, the more accurate the data that Google can extract and return for other searchers.

 That’s why these changes have also impacted mobile search results.
-Google’s recent changes, coupled with the explosive growth in mobile device use, have been significant for search marketers.

 The Core SEO Benefits of Google Algorithm Changes

 In the last couple of years, we’ve seen the positive impacts of the Panda, Penguin, Hummingbird, Pigeon, and Fred algorithm updates on SEO.
 Some of these benefits include: